“There are two types of speakers. Those who get nervous and those who are liars.”

 For more tips on public speaking confidence, click on title & see my reference guide "Ten Tips for Presentation Confidence and Reducing Nervousness."

-For more on personal and professional success, download free excerpts of my publications (click on titles or covers): "Communication Success with Four Personality Types," "How to Communicate Effectively and Handle Difficult People," "The 7 Keys to Life Success," "Wealth Building Attitudes, Values, and Habits."
+For more on personal and professional success, download free excerpts of my publications (click on titles or covers): "Communication Success with Four Personality Types," "How to Communicate Effectively and Handle Difficult People," "The 7 Keys to Life Success," and "Confident Communication for Female Professionals."

 © 2013 by Preston C. Ni.
 All rights reserved worldwide.
 Copyright violation may subject the violator to legal prosecution.